Yashrajsalunkhe/Project/README.md

 - Interactive UI with hover effects, smooth animations, and loading states
 - Cultural Content with authentic Indian names and relevant post topics
 - Mobile Ready with fully responsive design for all devices

-## License

-MIT License - see the LICENSE file for details.

-## Author

-Developed with ❤️ for modern web applications.

----

-**Note**: This project showcases modern full-stack development with TypeScript, React 19, MongoDB, and professional UI design patterns.